[Catalyst] Catalyst Unicode woes ...

 > encoded twice when utilizing these plugins.

 > So I must admit I'm stuck with this.
-What is the best-practice for
+What is the best-practice for dealing with

 More information about the Catalyst